Tag: Chicago Fire

 • The soccer stadium would be located approximately between 13th and 14th Streets.
 The rights of way for these two streets would be delineated and “dedicated” to the public.

 • Metra tracks would remain where they are.
-At the north edge of the site they enter the site about 185′ west of Clark Street, and then gradually shift to the west to hug Clark Street.
+At the north edge of the site they enter the site about 185′ west of Clark Street, and then gradually shift to the east to hug Clark Street.
 The original plan would realign the tracks so that new streets could intersect Clark Street.

 • For the planners, the PD subareas’ boundaries are reconfigured.